website logo

 Why Banarasi Silk Sarees are Chosen for Weddings

-These sarees have acquired a reputation for their versatility, allowing any bride to sport them with different blouse and accessory styles.
+These saris have acquired a reputation for their versatility, allowing any bride to sport them with different blouses and accessory styles.
 More importantly, designer Banarasi silk sarees never go out of fashion and are durable enough to be passed on for generations as heirloom pieces.

 A Brief History of Banarasi Silk Sarees